 Advanced manufacturing companies with a strong presence in Texas:

 Aerospace, Aviation & Defense

-Geographically, this industry has a substantial presence in many regions of the state.
+This industry has a substantial presence in many regions of the state.
 In North Texas, the Dallas-Fort Worth region boasts the state’s largest concentration of aerospace manufacturing workers, as well as the headquarters of American Airlines and Southwest Airlines.
-San Antonio, sometimes referred to as “Military City, USA” is home to tens of thousands of U.S. Air Force personnel and is a major national hub for aircraft maintenance, repair and overhaul (MRO).
+San Antonio, known as “Military City, USA”, is home to tens of thousands of U.S. Air Force personnel and is a national hub for aircraft maintenance, repair and overhaul (MRO).

 On the Gulf Coast, Houston is the legendary home to NASA mission control and dozens of related spaceflight contractor firms.
-Elsewhere in the state, one of the world’s largest helicopter repair facilities resides in Corpus Christi, while the cities of Amarillo, El Paso, Harlingen, McAllen, Waco and Wichita Falls all support manufacturing facilities for various Fortune 500 aerospace companies.
-Major Fixed Base Operators (FBOs) have locations in Texas providing sales and service for their general aviation (GA) and business aviation (BA) customers.
+Elsewhere in the state are manufacturing facilities for various Fortune 500 aerospace companies, hundreds of major Fixed Base Operators (FBOs), numerous defense contractors and trailblazers in commercial space tourism.

 Biotechnology & Life Sciences

-Since the discovery of the Spindletop oilfield in 1901, Texas has been a leader the production of energy.
-Texas’ geography and natural resources, excellent transportation system, skilled labor force, and leadership in environmental research give the state an energy advantage.
+Since the discovery of the Spindletop oilfield in 1901, Texas has been a leader in energy production.
+Today, Texas is the top energy producer in the nation and is set to become the energy capital of the world—for both traditional and renewable sources.
+Texas’ geography and natural resources, excellent transportation systems, highly skilled labor force and leadership in environmental research give the state a significant energy advantage.

 Petroleum Refining & Chemical Products

 Texas leads the nation in petroleum refining and is a global leader in petrochemicals.
 This sector has long played a crucial role in Texas' economy by creating jobs and contributing to our state’s status as the #1 exporter in the U.S.